 Where You’ll Stay

-Rooms include crisp white linens, a plush bed, and full private bathroom with hot and cold water, hairdryer, lockbox, and fan.
-You’ll also be able to enjoy an infinity pool, wi-fi, and an assortment of South African beer and wine for sale.
+All rooms include crisp white linens, a plush bed, and full private bathroom with hot and cold water, hairdryer, lockbox, and fan.
+You’ll also be able to enjoy your pool, wi-fi, and an assortment of South African beer and wine for sale.

-Visit the site of one of the most famous hippos in the world, set camera traps to record the movement of leopards in the park, meet the monkeys of a primate rescue center and visit a local charity the assists vulnerable children.
-End the trip with an inspiring visit to an elephant sanctuary before flying back to Johannesburg.
+Visit the site of one of the most famous hippos in the world, set camera traps to record the movement of leopards in the park, meet the ambassador animals at a wildlife & rescue center and visit a social impact project linking conservation with community issues and ideals, finding integrated sustainable solutions to issues plaguing conservation such as wildlife crime, poverty, low levels of education and food insecurity.
+End the trip with an inspiring visit to an elephant sanctuary before taking a short flight back to Johannesburg

 Your Expert Local Guide

 Discover Corps’ expert family of guides around the world are by your side throughout the journey.
 Please note that the actual guide may vary from date-to-date.